deva-246/DataCleaning-Excel-PowerQueryEditor/README.md

 Why?
 Because it can offer misleading or incorrect insights.
 If you’re using these insights to navigate important business decisions then this could be potentially devastating.

-It can also be costly.
-Research from Gartner has found that bad data costs businesses anywhere from $9.7 million to $14.2 million annually.

-At the least working with bad data is a massive waste of time.
+It can also be costly.At the least working with bad data is a massive waste of time.

 It’s useful here to think of the commonly used phrase: “garbage in, garbage out”.